bbauska/JS-intermediate/README.md

 **Esbuild**

 Esbuild is a relatively new module bundler that aims to provide a very fast and efficient bundling.
-It\'s written in Go and focuses on providing great performance, even for large projects.
+It&apos;s written in Go and focuses on providing great performance, even for large projects.
 It has a plugin system and can be used with other tools like Rollup.

--   **Pros**: It\'s very fast, efficient, and lightweight.
+-   **Pros**: It&apos;s very fast, efficient, and lightweight.

 -   **Cons**: Relatively new and not as widely adopted as other options.